zapier/zapier-platform/packages/cli/README.md

 ### File Dehydration

-*New in v7.3.0.*
+*Available in v7.3.0 and above.*

 The method `z.dehydrateFile(func, inputData)` allows you to download a file lazily.
-It takes the identical arguments as `z.dehydrate(func, inputData)` does.
+It takes the same arguments as `z.dehydrate(func, inputData)` does, but is recommended when the data is a file.

 An example can be found in the [Stashing Files](#stashing-files) section.

 What makes `z.dehydrateFile` different from `z.dehydrate` has to do with efficiency and when Zapier chooses to hydrate data.
-Knowing which pointers give us back files helps us delay downloading files until its absolutely necessary.
-A good example is users creating Zaps in the Zap Editor.
+Knowing which pointers give us back files helps us delay downloading files until it's absolutely necessary.
+Not only will it help avoid unnecessary file downloads, it can also prevent errors if the file has a limited availability.
+(Stashing files, described below, can also help with that situation.)

+A good example is when users are creating Zaps in the Zap Editor.
 If a pointer is made by `z.dehydrate`, the Zap Editor will hydrate the data immediately after pulling in samples.
 This allows users to map fields from the hydrated data into the subsequent steps of the Zap.
-If, however, the pointer is made by `z.dehydrateFile`, the Zap Editor will wait to hydrate the file.
+If, however, the pointer is made by `z.dehydrateFile`, the Zap Editor will wait to hydrate the file, and will display a placeholder instead.
 There's nothing in binary file data for users to map in the subsequent steps.

-> `z.dehydrateFile(func, inputData)` is new in v7.3.0.
-We used to recommend to use `z.dehydrate(func, inputData)` for files, but it's not the case anymore.
-Please change it to `z.dehydrateFile(func, inputData)` for a better user experience.
+> `z.dehydrateFile(func, inputData)` was added in v7.3.0.
+We used to recommend using `z.dehydrate(func, inputData)` for files, but we now recommend changing it to `z.dehydrateFile(func, inputData)` for a better user experience.

 ## Stashing Files

 It can be expensive to download and stream files or they can require complex handshakes to authorize downloads - so we provide a helpful stash routine that will take any `String`, `Buffer` or `Stream` and return a URL file pointer suitable for returning from triggers, searches, creates, etc.

 The interface `z.stashFile(bufferStringStream, [knownLength], [filename], [contentType])` takes a single required argument - the extra three arguments will be automatically populated in most cases.
-For example - a full example is this:
+Here's a full example:

 ```js
 const content = 'Hello world!';